-W/D ard M 1 2025 W/B 3 rd March 2025 Year 9 options information week.
-Heads of Department and teachers provide information on courses in their departments during lessons.
-Wednesday 5 th March Booklets issued to pupils 2025 A video will also be placed on the school website to explain the process of making options choices.
-Thursday 6 th March Year 9 options and parents' evening.
-2025 This Parents' evening is designed to give feedback on your child's current progress as well as information, advice and guidance on possible options choices.
+W/B 26 th February Year 9 options information week.
+2024 Heads of Department and teachers provide information on courses in their departments during lessons.
+Friday 1 st March 2024 Booklets issued to pupils A video will also be placed on the school website to explain the process of making options choices.
+Thursday 7 th March Year 9 options and parents' evening.
+2024 This Parents' evening is designed to give feedback on your child's current progress as well as information, advice and guidance on possible options choices.
 In most cases, you will be able to talk to your child's current class teachers on the evening about the GCSEs offered in their subject area.
 In subjects such as Design and Technology and ICT/Business there are a number of different GCSE options available; therefore, please book an appointment with your child's current class teacher for these 2 subject areas and they will be able to provide you with further information.
 There will also be a series of short videos and PowerPoint presentations from each department that provide further information about the KS4 courses they offer.
 These will be on the school website, alongside the video from Mr Hosfield about the process of making options choices.
-Monday 10 th March Option Forms 2025 Named option forms are issued to pupils.
-Friday 14 th March 2025 Year 9 interviews for IAG (information, advice and guidance).
+Friday 15 th March 2024 Year 9 interviews for IAG (information, advice and guidance).
 All year 9 pupils are interviewed by appointment with Senior Staff and Heads of House to discuss the most appropriate choices to meet individual needs and to support future learning and employment.
 If a pupil is absent on this day, they will be called for interview as soon as they are back in school.
-Thursday 20th March The year 9 option process ends.
-2025 All forms to be returned to our exams manager in the Exams and Data Office either by hand or via email to options@hallgreen.bham.sch.uk by this date.
+Monday 18 th March Option Forms 2024 Named option forms are issued to pupils.
+Thursday 21 st March 2024 The year 9 option process ends.
+All forms to be returned to Mrs Dhillon in the Exams and Data Office either by hand or via email to options@hallgreen.bham.sch.uk by this date.